MayankPratap/Brick-Buster-JS/README.md

 # Brick-Buster-JS
-A DX-Ball type breakout game built using javaScript.
+An experimental DX-Ball type breakout game built using JavaScript and HTML5.

-I am building this game just to learn how to make games.
-This is not a new idea.
+## Features to be added

+  - Sounds on game over, winning.